-Detects when content in Exchange, SharePoint, and OneDrive that contains at least one credit card number is shared with people outside your organization.
+Detects when content in Exchange, SharePoint, and OneDrive that contains at least one of the following sensitive information items is shared with people outside your organization.

 Shows a policy tip and sends an email notification to users when they attempt to share this sensitive information with people outside your organization.
 For more information on these options, see Send email notifications and show policy tips for DLP policies.

 Generates detailed activity reports so that you can track things like who shared the content with people outside your organization and when they did it.
-You can use the DLP reports and audit log data (where Activity = DLP) to see this information.
+You can use the audit log data (where Activity = DLP) to see this information.